Meyrueis: Revolution and religious pacification (1789-1880)

 Florit Francis de la Tour succeeds Papel.
 Hoping to become bishop, he takes the oath.

-He then abdicates on November 30, 1793 in order to get married.
-Antoine Sylvestre Bragouse de Saint-Sauveur, born in a newly converted family, takes refuge in his hometown during the revolutionary events and then becomes interim parish priest (1794).
-Named Archpriest of the Cathedral of Mende in 1803, he later became bishop with the support of Napoleon.
-Jean Vernon, who held an itinerant and underground ministry disguised as furrier during the Terror period, succeeds him at the parish of Meyrueis (1803-1805).
+He then abdicates on 30 November 1793 in order to get married.
+Antoine Sylvestre Bragouse de Saint-Sauveur, born in a newly converted family, takes refuge in his hometown during the revolutionary events and becomes interim parish priest (1794).
+Named Archpriest of the Cathedral of Mende in 1803, he later becomes bishop with the support of Napoleon.
+Jean Vernon, who will hold an itinerant and underground ministry disguised as furrier during the Reign of Terror, succeeds him in the parish of Meyrueis (1803-1805).

-Freedom of worship encourages Protestants of the city to build again a temple in 1797.
+Freedom of worship encourages Protestants of the city to build another temple in 1797.
 Poorly built, it nearly collapses, is closed in 1829, and then demolished in 1836.
-The present octagonal temple, built from 1837 to 1842, replaces it.
-Meyrueis is also the birthplace of the Catholic theologian Henry Maret (1805).
-Professor of theology at the Sorbonne (1841) and Bishop despite the opposition of the Vatican (1860), he is one of the leaders of the progressive movement that will bring the Catholic Church to accept some modernisation and the Republic.
-Throughout the nineteenth century, through the mechanisms of demography and due to the influx of workers from the Causse for the hat industry, the Catholic community is growing and becomes the majority.
-In 1857, St. Peter's church is enlarged.
+The present octagonal temple, built between 1837 and 1842, replaces it.
+Meyrueis is also the birthplace of the Catholic theologian Henry Maret (1805), professor of theology at the Sorbonne (1841) and bishop despite the opposition of the Vatican (1860).
+He is one of the leaders of the progressive movement that will bring the Catholic Church to accept some modernisation and the Republic.
+Throughout the nineteenth century, through the mechanisms of demography and the influx of workers from the Causse for the hat industry, the Catholic community grows and becomes the majority.
+In 1857, St Peter's church is enlarged.
 The last vestiges of the castle are destroyed in 1875 and replaced by the Chapel of Notre-Dame-du-Rocher.

 Economic life in the 19th century

-The 19th century saw a peak in the industry, with seventeen hat workshops, four spinning wool and silk floss, several tanneries (Quai du Pont-Vieux), mills and an active trade and a multitude of small trades.
-Hatters sell their products throughout the Languedoc and Provence (Camargue cowboys love this type of hat, and the great Provençal poet Frédéric Mistral always wore one).
-The Thomassy family, which has built its fortune on the trading of wool and silk and the exploitation of its large agricultural estates (Causses, Montpellier), is one of the most wealthy and influential of the country.
+The 19th century sees a peak in industry, with seventeen hat workshops, four spinning wool and silk floss, several tanneries (on the Quai du Pont-Vieux), mills with active trade, and a multitude of small trades.
+Hatters sell their products throughout the Languedoc and Provence.
+(Camargue cowboys love this type of hat, and the great Provençal poet Frédéric Mistral always wore one.)
+The Thomassy family, which has built its fortune on the trading of wool and silk and the exploitation of its large agricultural estates (Causses, Montpellier), is one of the most wealthy and influential in the country.
 It is the same for Baron Roquedols who owns forests.
 Trade is prosperous: fairs and markets continue to bring crowds.
 There are 25 hostels and cafés in the 19th century at Meyrueis.
 The covered market is rebuilt in 1897 and houses the official weights and measures that guarantee the accuracy of transactions.